Using the subtype hierarchy for data entry

 - Options that are rarely or never used by a particular user community can be excluded from a navigational hierarchy to limit the range of choices.
 According to requirements, these options may remain accessible by switching to a subtype view.

-- Options at each hierarchical level can be ordered to meet the expectations of users and/or to facilitate rapid access to commonly used options.
+- can be ordered to meet the expectations of users and/or to facilitate rapid access to commonly used options.

 - The available options at a particular level can be kept stable across releases without affecting the accuracy of the subtype hierarchy .

-Alternative Ordered Reference Set can be created from scratch (or as variants of a common source hierarchy) to provide views to support users with different requirements.
+Alternative Ordered Association Reference Set can also be created from scratch to provide views that support users with different requirements.
 Since Navigational Hierarchies do not affect interpretation, retrieval and aggregation, data entered in using different views can be analyzed consistently.